AKP–Gülen movement conflict: 17 December operations

 On 17 December 2013, a wave of arrests targeting businessmen, bankers and most notably the sons of four serving cabinet ministers in Erdoğan's government were arrested during an anti-corruption operation.
 The allegations that a banknote counting machine had been found in serving Interior Minister Muammer Güler's son's house, as well as the revelation that large amounts of money had been hidden in shoe boxes in the house of the CEO of Halkbank caused a media storm.
 A total of 80 people were arrested, with 24 formally charged.

 Following the anti-corruption operations, Deputy Prime Minister Bülent Arınç issued a statement saying that the government knew who was behind the operations and that any intervention of a group within the governance of the state would be dealt with accordingly.
 Erdoğan called the arrests a 'dirty operation'.

 On the same day as the operation, five branch managers from the Istanbul Directorate of Security were removed from their posts.
 Two new prosecutors, Ekrem Aydıner and Mustafa Erol, were assigned to deal with the corruption cases, alongside the existing two prosecutors Celal Kara and Mehmet Yüzgeç due to the extensiveness of the case.
 Kara and Yüzgeç, the two existing prosecutors, were late removed from the case.
 Mustafa Erol later resigned from the case.
 The entire corruption investigation was subsequently dealt by a single prosecutor, namely Ekrem Aydıner.
 The fact that only one prosecutor was now presiding over a case where two prosecutors had originally been assigned due to a heavy workload led to allegations that Aydıner was acting on the in favour of the government's demands.

 Following the operation, the government branded the investigation as a 'planned psychological attack', 'an illegal group within the state' and 'dirty games being played within and outside the Turkish state'.
-While the government did not name the Gulen Movement specifically, Gulen recorded a message full of religious imprecations.
-Most media and political commentators claimed that the government's accusations were clearly directed at either the Gulen Movement, or a segment within the Gulen Movement.
+While the government did not name the Gülen Movement specifically, Gülen recorded a message full of religious imprecations.
+Most media and political commentators claimed that the government's accusations were clearly directed at either the Gülen Movement, or a segment within the Gülen Movement.
 The movement had by now been branded a 'parallel structure' operating within the state.